euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 .. figure:: compartments.pdf
    :scale: 30%

-   Schematic drawing of parenchyma compartments connected to the portal and hepatic venous trees via sources and sinks. :label:`compartments`
+   Schematic drawing of spatially co-existing compartments (representing distinct perfusion hierarchies in the liver parenchyma) connected to the reconstructed or generated portal and hepatic venous trees via sources and sinks. :label:`compartments`

 The multicompartment Darcy system of :math:`N` compartments can be written as: